All Episodes

 I mean, but you wouldn't do it anyway.

-True that, depending on the relationship you have with that person.
+True, that, depending on the relationship you have with that person.

 That's true.

-I mean, it's been ice.
+I mean, it's thin ice.

 So why is it in politics?